 Here’s a quick look at what to expect:

-• Moving truck rental cost: Local moving truck rentals usually cost between $35 and $550, depending on the truck size and how long you need it.
+• Moving truck rental cost: Moving truck rentals usually cost between $35 and $550, depending on the truck size and how long you need it.
 Some companies, like Budget, charge a daily rate starting at $22 to $65, plus a per-mile fee.

 Moving between cities?
 Your moving costs can vary depending on whether you rent a moving truck, use a moving container, or hire full-service movers.
 Below are typical price ranges for popular routes across the U.S.